 More marine life at the dive site Palong in the water around the Phi Phi Islands

 There were also many crown-of-thorns sea stars, brightly shining their colours whilst laying on the rocky bottom of the sea.
 Nudibranchs were to be found on the bottom too.
 At some point we saw a huge jellyfish being chased by a triggerfish and a trumpetfish, it looked very funny!
 During our safety stop, a sea snake showed herself swimming up around the line of our surface marker buoy.
 Unfortunately, we didn’t see any sharks but apparently, this was just bad luck, normally they are seen very often and the site is especially known for blacktip reef sharks.

-Lunch at Maya Bay with reusable lunch boxes
+Lunch at Maya Bay between our scuba dives: reusable lunch boxes

 For lunch, our boat captain took us to Maya Bay.
-This bay is sheltered by 100 metre high cliffs and became very famous after Leonardo DiCaprio starred here in the movie ´The Beach´ (I receive a small commission on your purchase through this link on Amazon) in 2000.
+This bay is sheltered by 100 metre high cliffs and became very famous after Leonardo DiCaprio starred here in the movie ‘the Beach’.
 We enjoyed our Panang curry, pad Thai, sandwiches or whatever each of us had chosen for lunch.
-We also go to relax a bit in the bay enjoying the beautiful scenery whilst having a chat about all the things we saw during our first dive.
-Our lunch was served in reusable hard plastic containers, which are washed and reused every day to avoid plastic rubbish.
+We also relaxed a bit and enjoyed the beautiful scenery of the bay.
+Of course, I was having a chat with the other divers about all the things we saw during our first dive.
+Our lunch was served in reusable containers, which are washed and reused every day to avoid plastic rubbish.